-International gas prices mixed
+International gas prices lower

-Asian gas prices fell in July by around \$1 to \$12 per thousand cubic feet (mcf) while European gas prices rose slightly to \$11/mcf.
-Natural gas in storage in Europe sits around 4% below the 10-year average, with significant LNG cargoes still required to meet European storage targets by the start of the winter.
+Asian gas prices fell in August by around \$1 to \$11/mcf while European gas prices were down to just over \$11/mcf.
+Natural gas in storage in Europe sits around 5% below the 10-year average, with significant liquefied natural gas (LNG) cargoes still required to meet European storage targets by the start of the winter.
 In the US, gas prices have dropped close to \$3/mcf as the drilling rig count for gas rises.